Part Three of Our "Talent and the Future of Work" Series.

 Most companies assess years of experience, attained education, and (once in the interview stage) subjective impressions of the candidate’s skills, knowledge, and perhaps “cultural fit.”
 Yet this approach leads to inconsistency in hires, and there’s little accountability down the road regarding whether the person is successful or not.

-After all, it’s difficult to gauge how much of a potential asset the candidate may be to your company if you focus exclusively on skills and knowledge.
-Hiring a salesperson, for example, looking only at the size of their sales region or volume of deals signed in a given year, doesn’t tell you whether or not that individual will be adaptable and show the social skills needed to succeed as your business grows and innovates.
+After all, it isn't easy to gauge how much of a potential asset the candidate may be to your company if you focus exclusively on hard skills and knowledge.
+For example, when hiring a salesperson, looking only at the size of their sales region or the volume of deals signed in a given year doesn't give you the whole picture.
+Other measures are needed to reveal whether that individual will be adaptable and show the social skills necessary to succeed as your business grows and innovates.

-And gauging a candidate's potential based on their skills and knowledge is only going to get harder in the future of work.
-With jobs emerging such as Augmented Reality Journey Builder, AI-Assisted Healthcare Technician, and Chief Trust Officer, how do you find candidates who have the relevant education and previous work experience?
+Gauging a candidate's potential based on their hard skills and knowledge will only get more complicated in the future.
+With emerging jobs such as Augmented Reality Journey Builder, AI-Assisted Healthcare Technician, and Chief Trust Officer, how do you find candidates with the relevant education and previous work experience?

-The world of work is changing at an increasingly rapid pace.
-Your hires are going to need to demonstrate different abilities than the employees you brought on board just a decade ago.
-Looking forward it’s likely you’ll be searching for the individuals that:
+Your hires will need to demonstrate abilities different from those of the employees you brought on board a decade ago.
+Looking forward, it's likely you'll be searching for the individuals that:

-- Collaborate (know when to lead and when to support the team)
+- Collaborate (knows when to lead and when to support the team)

 - Adapt (open to change and learning new things)